-The Brown Banded Cockroach is often confused with the German Roach, but it's habits
+The Brown Banded Cockroach is often confused with the German Roach , but its habits are different.

 - They are often brought in dwellings in furniture.
 Commonly found in the southern states, but may be found in warmer parts of buildings in the northern states.